NathHorrigan/gatsby-plugin-graphql/README.md

       resolve: 'gatsby-plugin-graphql',
       options: {
         endpoint: 'https://api.graphcms.com/simple/v1/swapi',
         typePrefix: '', // OPTIONAL: set a prefix for each GQL type.
         queries: [{
           type: 'persons',
-          path: `${__dirname}/src/queries/`,
+          path: `${__dirname}/src/queries/persons.graphql`,
-          extractKey: 'persons'      // OPTIONAL: Used to extra the data from the graphql JSON response (Example: { persons: [...] }).
+          extractKey: 'persons', // OPTIONAL: Used to extra the data from the graphql JSON response (Example: { persons: [...] }).
 Usefull if you want your type to named different to the type name from the endpoint.
           transform: data => ({ ...data, isStarwarsCharacter: true })  // OPTIONAL: Used to mutate the GQL node data.
 It is called with each node before it is passed to gatsby's createNode function.
         }]
       },